gioele-bernardini/CTF/general-skills/easy/NO_WRITEUP.md

 - **pw-crack-1**
 - **pw-crack-2**

-Each of these challenges was completed efficiently, with minimal complexity, rendering a full report superfluous.
+Each of these challenges was completed efficiently, with *minimal complexity*, rendering a full report superfluous.
 Future reports will focus on more challenging tasks that require in-depth analysis and explanation.